Intermountain encourages patients to receive hospital cost estimates before scheduling non-urgent hospital services.

 Uninsured and underinsured hospital patients may qualify for discounts, financial assistance, or other payment options.
 More information can be found on Intermountain’s financial assistance website.

-Intermountain’s Cost Estimate Team is an additional resource all patients may use in getting pre-service cost estimates.
+For patients receiving services at an Intermountain hospital in Utah or Idaho, Intermountain’s Cost Estimate Team is an additional resource in getting pre-service cost estimates.

 The Centers for Medicare and Medicaid Services (CMS) requires hospitals to publish a Hospital Standard Charge list.
 However, the services referenced above are recommended as the most helpful and most accurate resources for patients to understand their estimated costs.